-In particular when it is about giving HDDRIVER access to new hardware interfaces, the respective SCSI Drivers have to be started before HDDRIVER.
-Only then HDDRIVER has access to the buses managed by these drivers.
-This means that the AUTO folder is not the right location for these extensions.
-Here HDDRIVER modules come into play: They are executed even before HDDRIVER.SYS is launched.
+In order to give HDDRIVER access to additional hardware interfaces (e.g. USB) the respective SCSI Drivers have to be launched before HDDRIVER.
+Only then during the boot process HDDRIVER has access to the hardware supported by these drivers.
+Here modules come into play: They are executed before HDDRIVER.SYS is launched.

 A module does not necessarily have to be a SCSI Driver.
-A keyboard driver, which adds support for a third-party keyboard, is another example.
-In this case selecting the boot drive by pressing a key on this keyboard would be possible, which would not be the case when starting the keyboard driver from within the AUTO folder.
+A keyboard or mouse driver for USB devices is another example.
+In this case you can select the boot drive by pressing a key on the USB keyboard, which would not work when launching the USB drivers from the AUTO folder.

-Detailed information on the development of HDDDRIVER modules is available on GitHub.
+Detailed information on HDDRIVER modules (particularly for developers) and sample code is available on GitHub.